sosedoff/goodreads/README.md

 group_list = client.group_list('user_id', 'sort')

 group_list.total         # => total number of groups
-group_list.group!.count  # => number of groups returned in the request
+group_list.group.count  # => number of groups returned in the request

 # Loop through the list to get details for each of the groups.